DennisGross/COOL-MC/README.md

 Our tool generates near-optimal policies w.r.t. to the different properties and builds smaller DTMCs.
 Therefore, one major advantage of our tool is that we can model check larger MDPs as with PRISM/Storm.

-We can model check the following command with COOL-MC, while it is not possible on our machine with Storm:
+We can model check the following command with COOL-MC, while it is not possible on our machine with Storm (1077628 states and 118595768 transitions):

 `storm --prism "avoid.prism" --constants "xMax=9,yMax=9,slickness=0.1" --prop "Tmin=?
 [F COLLISION=true]"`

-With our trained policy, we got a property result of running into an object:
+ If, however, we apply the trained policy, the induced DTMC has 100000 states/2574532 transitions, clearly within reach for Storm, while the result may not be optimal:

-`python cool_mc.py --task=safe_training --project_name="Avoid Example" --rl_algorithm=dqn_agent --prism_file_path="avoid.prism" --constant_definitions="xMax=9,yMax=9,slickness=0.1" --prop="" --reward_flag=1`
+`python cool_mc.py --task=safe_training --project_name="Avoid Example" --rl_algorithm=dqn_agent --prism_file_path="avoid.prism" --constant_definitions="xMax=9,yMax=9,slickness=0.1" --prop="" --reward_flag=1 --num_episodes=2 -seed=128`

 `python cool_mc.py --parent_run_id=a7caa1e60d5e44d583822433c04d902b --task=rl_model_checking --project_name="Avoid Example" --constant_definitions "xMax=9,yMax=9,slickness=0.1" --prism_file_path="avoid.prism" --prop="T=?
 [F COLLISION=true]"`

 T=?
-[F COLLISION=true] : 300.4289110398155
+[F COLLISION=true] : 291.1856317546715

-Model Size 40000

 Model Building Time: 95.92452359199524

 Model Checking Time: 2.691767454147339